Commercial Real Estate Loans

 Similar to a private real estate loan, a commercial real estate loan is a mortgage, and a lien is placed on the deed of the property to secure the loan.
 But, the rates may differ, as may the life of the business loan.
 So will the qualifications.

 Another alternative is investment financing.
 If purchasing with the intent of the property becoming an income property such as an office building or apartment complex with rentals or leases, investment financing should be discussed as a possibility.

 When looking to build some type of production facility such as a small factory, permanent financing is a long-term option available once construction is completed.
 This may be offered in order to pay off a short-term construction loan.

 A line of credit, or LOC, allows you to receive funds up to a specified amount.
 Say you have a $20,000 LOC.
 You may draw $5,000, $10,000, $20,000, or another specific amount at any given time for unexpected cash needs.
 You will pay interest only on the amount you access.

 Lines of credit are very useful for a business to maintain and vary in potential draw time periods.
 A LOC allows you immediate access to funds if you face unexpected repairs, or if you're offered a special deal on inventory you want to purchase for resale.
 You'll know ahead of time how much you have qualified for.
 Depending upon your situation, a LOC may or may not require some form of collateral.

 Equipment Financing and Term Loans

-As the name implies, these types of business loans help propel your business forward by allowing you to purchase important equipment and assets.
+As the name implies, these types of business loans helps launch your business forward by allowing you to purchase important equipment and assets.
 For the farmer or rancher, this may be a tractor.
 For a warehouse operator, this could be a forklift.
 For an insurance agency, this may be computers.
 Whatever your business may need, equipment financing and term loans are available.

 Letter of Credit